CFeregrino/scWGCNA/README.md

 <a href="http://doi.org/10.1002/dvdy.384" target="_blank">Feregrino &
 Tschopp 2021</a>

-The new version of the package allows for a better workflow.
+The new version of the package allows for a better workflow, and more interaction with the data.

 scWGCNA works with Seurat objects.